Cube-OS/cubeOS/docs/mission-dev/deployment.rst

 Overview
 --------

-The deployment sequence in KubOS is handled by a mission application.
+The deployment sequence in CubeOS is handled by a mission application.
 This is a guide for best practices for how to control deployment in the safest and most reliable way within that mission application.